The International Day of Acceptance, celebrated each year on January 20th, encourages the social acceptance of people with disabilities.

 Remember, everyone is a valuable part of helping our world become more inclusive.

-From the very beginning, as a company founded by a person with a disability, 180 Medical has been committed to values of inclusion and diversity.
+From the very beginning, as a company founded by a person with a disability, 180 Medical has been committed to the values of acceptance and inclusion.

-As one of the leading medical supply companies in America, providing intermittent catheters, ostomy products, and incontinence supplies, 180 Medical continues to live up to Todd’s vision.
-We work hard to take care of our customers, and we treat everyone with kindness and dignity, no matter our differences.
+We work hard to take care of our customers and treat everyone with kindness and dignity, regardless of our differences.

 Our values don’t end with our employees and our customers.
 We also contribute in many ways to our local communities across America.
 For example, we proudly support various charitable organizations that provide help and resources for people with disabilities.

-One of our favorite annual events is the OKASA Wheelchair Basketball tournament, pictured below.
+One of our favorite annual events is the OKASA Wheelchair Basketball tournament.
 This great event helps benefit the local youth wheelchair basketball team, Wheels of Thunder.
 We always love to help sponsor and attend this fun event.
-Plus, 180 Medical employees annually volunteer to play in the tournament too.
+Plus, 180 Medical employees volunteer annually to play in the tournament.

-Additionally, 180 Medical offers two annual scholarship opportunities, which are for college students either living with or caregiving for a loved one with a disability.
+Additionally, 180 Medical offers two annual scholarship opportunities for college students who either live with or care for a loved one with a disability.
 You can learn more about the 180 Medical College Scholarship and the Ron Howell Caregiver Scholarship.

 Join Us in Honoring and Celebrating the Day of Acceptance